 The study of recurring issues concerning women composers, teachers, performers, and patrons, in both historical and contemporary cultures.
 Spring.

 Study of the growth and diffusion of popular music and its surrounding culture in the '50s and '60s, including concurrent historical events and movements as well as trends in other arts.
 Fall, Spring.

 Jazz from its origins through modern developments.
 Ethnic backgrounds, contributing factors, style characteristics, and interrelationships, literature, and performers.
-Fall, Spring.
+Spring.

 The course will enrich anyone's appreciation for this art form and provide an introduction to the music of the film industry.
 The development of film music will be traced from the early Silent Film era through the advent of the "Talkies" and on to the grand Romantic scores of modern times.
 Fall, Spring.